-Bring a Hirsel Hebridean into your flock, and help support this amazing breed!
+Bring a Hirsel Hebridean into your flock, and help support the resurgence of this amazing breed!

 These boys deliver big beautiful ewe and ram lambs for our future breeding program – and yours.

 Cairnorrie Aidan (2015) HSS Reg #1548/15 (2H) – Sire: Slipperfield Donald; Dam: Bryland Elephant.

 Drakemyre Pelorus Jack (2019) HSS Reg #1918/19 (2H) – Sire: Ballyeo Aonach Mor; Dam: Brachmont Kiera

 Tigh Gorm Lachie (2020) HSS Reg #0205/20 (4H) – Sire: Eagle Brae Panch; Dam: Gladstone Pleionie

 * You must have a CPH number to purchase or rent/trade one of our animals.

 * The health regime for our flock was created after consultation with our vet.
 Our sheep are usually on the HeptavacP system, though supply chain problems may mean another vaccine will be used in 2022.
 The flock are given regular tick treatments during the summer months, and any other treatments are given per vet testing and advice.
 Health histories and notes re specific animals are available on request.
 Animals are sent off the farm ‘as is’, in the best health we can give them.
 We expect normal wear and tear on our rental rams, but may ask that you place a deposit in addition to the rental fee.
 The deposit would be refunded upon live return.